-Setting the scene to start the national learning session, the Country Director of WaterAid Ghana, Mohammed Abdul-Nashiru, together with his counterpart from IRC, Vida Duti, explained a district-wide or district-focused approach as 'working together in an organized and coordinated manner to implement shared plans based on agreed principles and priorities within a specific geo-political space.'
-They said this approach aims to strengthen the sector for efficient service delivery, effective targeting, sustainable services, research, advocacy and policy influence so that everyone, everywhere would have access to sustainable WASH services by 2030.
-The District Chief Executive of Bongo District, Hon Peter Ayamga Ayimbisa, also simplified the definition as a programmatic approach that shifts from Service Delivery to Sector Strengthening and collaborating with more and differentiated strategic partnerships, with the district as the geo-political space for change towards universal access to
+Setting the scene for further discussions, the Country Director of WaterAid, Mohammed Abdul-Nashiru, together with his counterpart from IRC, Vida Duti, explained a district-wide or district-focused approach as 'working together in an organized and coordinated manner to implement shared plans based on agreed principles and priorities within a specific geo-political space.'
+They said this approach aims to strengthen the sector for efficient service delivery, effective targeting, sustainable services, research/advocacy and policy influence so that everyone, everywhere would have access to sustainable WASH services.
+The DCE of Bongo District, Hon Peter Ayamga Ayimbisa, also simplified the definition as a programmatic approach that shifts from Service Delivery to Sector Strengthening and collaborating with more and differentiated strategic partnerships, with the district as the geo-political space for change towards universal access to WASH.

-WASH.
 He said the District Assembly plays the leading role in planning and coordinating WASH activities and actors in the district through the implementation of one district WASH plan.